Workshops & Info Sessions

 Learn (or strengthen) your skills to:

-- effective communication & set healthy boundaries
+- Communicate effectively & set healthy boundaries

-- understand the science of addiction & the recovery process
+- Understand the science of addiction & the recovery process

-- practice self-compassion & self-care
+- Practice self-compassion & self-care

 -

-Saturdays | Mar.
-21 - May 16, 2026
+Saturdays | Mar 21 - May 16, 2026

-(May 16th is a one-day retreat)
+9:15 am - 12 pm | In-person @ Alderney Gate Public Library (May 16th is a one-day retreat)

 Join us for mindfulness meditation practices, contemplation of poems and relevant readings and a bit of yoga and stretching, all with an effort to be mindful and allow whatever is coming up to be there, positive or negative!